February 8, 2024

-Please report any concerns to the Town by using our Report-a-Problem feature on our mobile app or website (www.edson.ca/residents/report-a-problem).
-If you require assistance with the feature, please call 780-723-4402.
+Please report any concerns to the Town by using our Report-a-Problem feature on our mobile app or website (https://www.edson.ca/services/report-a-problem).

 Snow Removal General Information